Do you feel lost and confused?

 You’re lost and you don’t know your next step forward.

 Many people feel lost, including me at one point.
-Just search it in google and you’ll see hundreds of people asking the same question.
+Just do a google search and you’ll see thousands of people asking the same question.

 There’s a lot of general advice telling you what to do when you’re lost.
 Stuff like thinking about what you liked as a kid, going back to school, meditation, etc.